Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Background material

 \begin{definition}[Diskbusting curves] An essential curve $s$ on a handlebody $V_\gamma$ is said to be \textit{diskbusting} if $d(s,K_\gamma)\geq 2$, that is, if $s$ intersects all meridians of $V_\gamma$. \end{definition} \cite{starr1992curves} provides a combinatorial condition to verify if a curve on a handlebody is diskbusting, which we quote using the more appropriate language of \cite{yoshizawa2014high}.
 Before, however, we will need a definition.

 \begin{definition}[Seams and seamed curves] An arc in a pair of pants ${P}$ is called a \emph{seam} if it has endpoints on two distinct components of $\partial P$.
-A curve $s$ in a surface $\Sigma_g$ with a pants decomposition $\rho$ is said to be \emph{seamed} for $\rho$ if, for every pair of pants in $P$ which is a component of $\Sigma_g- \rho$, $s\cap P$ has at least one copy of each of the three types (up to isotopy) of seams in $P$. \end{definition}
+A curve $s$ in a surface $\Sigma_g$ with a pants decomposition $\rho$ is said to be \emph{seamed} for $\rho$ if, for every pair of pants component $P$ of $\Sigma_g- \rho$, $s\cap P$ has at least one copy of each of the three types (up to isotopy) of seams in $P$. \end{definition}

 \begin{theorem}[Theorems 1 of \cite{starr1992curves}, Theorem 4.11 of \cite{yoshizawa2014high}] Let $s$ be a curve on the handlebody $V_\gamma$.
-Then $s$ is diskbusting in $V_\gamma$ if and only if there is a pants decomposition $\rho$ equivalent to $\gamma$ (in the sense of Definition \ref{def: disk graph}) such that $s$ is seamed for $\rho$. \end{theorem}
+Then $s$ is diskbusting in $V_\gamma$ if and only if there is a pants decomposition $\rho$ equivalent to $\gamma$ such that $s$ is seamed for $\rho$. \end{theorem}

 A closed 3-manifold $M$ is said to have a \emph{Heegaard splitting} if it is the union of two handlebodies intersecting only at their common boundary.
 It is well-known \cite{saveliev2011lectures} that there exists, for every closed 3-manifold $M$, a tuple $(\Sigma_g,\alpha,\beta)$ called a \emph{Heegaard diagram (of genus $g$)}, where $\alpha$ and $\beta$ are two full systems with the same cardinality in $\Sigma_g$, and a Heegaard splitting $M = V_\alpha \cup_{\Sigma_g} V_\beta$.
 Note, on the other hand, that neither the Heegaard diagram nor the splitting is unique: for example, isotopies to $\alpha$ or $\beta$ yield the same splitting, whereas given a diagram $(\Sigma_g, \alpha,\beta)$, one can define another splitting for the same manifold, this time with diagram $(\Sigma_{g+1},\alpha\cup\{c\},\beta\cup \{c'\})$, where $c$ and $c'$ are curves with $i(c,c')=1$ fully contained in the extra handle.
 This last process, known as \textit{stabilization}, is topologically equivalent to directly summing a copy of $S^3$ to the original manifold $M$.